DinoChiesa/devjam3-20170405/Labs/Core/11-JWT-Verification/README.md

 1. Use the online JWT generator tool to generate different JWT with different claims.
 Try them out.

+2. Obtain a JWT from some other source, and modify the API Proxy in Apigee Edge so that it will verify that JWT.
+This may require using a different algorithm (RS256) and key.

 # For Discussion and Consideration